magnetsystems/r2m-plugin-ios/README.md

 In this case, copy the PodFile snippet, and close Xcode.
 Then go to your Xcode project folder and create a podFile and paste the Podfile snippet into it.
-It should look like this, be sure to replace <code>r2mdemoTests</code> with the actual test directory name corresponding to your project (<projectName>Tests)
+It should look like this, be sure to replace <code>r2mdemoTests</code> with the actual test directory name corresponding to your project ({YourProjectName}Tests)
 ```
 platform :ios, '7.0'
 pod 'Rest2Mobile', '~> 1.1'